 This handbook has been compiled in an effort to answer some of the questions frequently asked by students.
 In many instances, this handbook will be useful only as a starting point.
 Additional information may be found in the General Catalog of the University or in the University Student Handbook.
 To the extent that the provisions of this handbook conflict with the General Catalog or the University Handbook, this handbook shall prevail with regard to all students registered in the College of Pharmacy and Health Sciences.
-This handbook is not meant to discourage students from utilizing more personal sources of information; namely, faculty advisors, the Associate Dean for Academic and Student Affairs, or other members of the faculty.
+This handbook is not meant to discourage students from utilizing more personal sources of information; namely, faculty advisors, Associate Dean of Curriculum and Assessment, the Office of Student Affairs & Enrollment Management, or other members of the faculty.

 The Vision for the College

 A diverse community of learners leading the way to a healthy world.

 College Mission Statement